October 7, 2012

 We were unable to climb until 5.30 am on the following Monday morning due to our filming permit, so hung around the valley doing very little due to the heat, the coolness of autumn still absent.
 In fact, I’d never felt such heat in Yosemite, even in June, the temperature up in the 90s.
 I began to wonder if it would be possible to even climb in such heat, as beyond the Nose the wall was almost empty (apart from Brits Vick and Guy climbing Zodiac, and Brit Ollie soloing Tangerine Trip, all proving the adage about ‘Mad dogs and Englishmen”).

 I began to have doubts about the feasibility of climbing the wall, while at the same time Ella was chomping at the bit.
 She had started to immerse herself in the Valley, its strange collection of people, its names and rules, bus circuits and cafeteria menus.
 One day I said “maybe if we finish early we could go to San Francisco and visit Alcatraz, to which she replied “can’t we climb Lost Arrow Spire instead?”

 Eventually, Sunday came around, and I knew we just had to make it work, carrying 90 litres of water up the base (we planned on three hanging bivis) the night before.
 We set up in the dark to bivy at the base, dodging two rattlesnakes who were laid out on the rocks enjoying the slow release of heat from the heat locking in the talus.

-As usual on a big wall with such a big team, day one was a disaster.
-We all jugged a free hanging rope for about 100 metres; then I began hauling while Paul and Aldo pushed out the ropes.
+As usual, on a big wall with such a big team, day one was a disaster.
+We all jugged a free-hanging rope for about 100 metres; then I began hauling while Paul and Aldo pushed out the ropes.
 The weight of the haul bags (99 litres of water, four days food for 5, three ledges, plus assorted crap) was insane.
-I, Ella and Ben were on the belay all day as I inched the haul bags up while being roasted in the sun.
+I, Ella and Ben was on the belay all day as I inched the haul bags up while being roasted in the sun.